 Steps to Change to Cash Basis in QuickBooks

 - Select the Gear icon next to the Create button

 - Select Company

-- Click on Accounting method and select the cash basis.
+- Click on the Accounting method and select the cash basis.

 - Hit save and done.

 The accounting method for your company file will be changed.
-You can easily change the settings by following the aforementioned steps and selecting accrual basis.
-Also, cash basis works wonders for small businesses like sole proprietorship but can be a bane for medium and large enterprises.
+You can easily change the settings by following the aforementioned steps and selecting the accrual basis.
+Also, a cash basis works wonders for small businesses like sole proprietors but can be a bane for medium and large enterprises.

-You can even give us a call at our Quickbooks proadvisor support number at and talk to our Proadvisor now to fix “Change to Cash Basis in QuickBooks”.
+You can even give us a call at our QuickBooks Consultant number and talk to our Experts now to fix “Change to Cash Basis in QuickBooks”.